 The Liz Claiborne line was founded in 1976 by Liz Claiborne, Art Ortenberg and Leonard Boxer.
 The line's early offerings focussed on career clothing and sportswear for women.
 Claiborne and Ortenberg retired in 1989; Liz Claiborne herself passed away in 2007.

 In 2008, the licensing rights for all fragrances under the Liz Claiborne umbrella (Juicy Couture, Usher, Curve by Liz Claiborne, Lucky Brand, Liz, Bora Bora and Mambo) were acquired by Elizabeth Arden.
 In 2011, Liz Claiborne sold their brand name to JC Penny, and in 2012 what used to be called Liz Claiborne took on the name Fifth & Pacific.
-Fifth & Pacific, as of early 2012, still owned Juicy Couture, Lucky and Kate Spade.
+In 2013, Fifth & Pacific sold Juicy Couture and Lucky Brand in order to concentrate on the Kate Spade label.

 Fragrances were introduced in 1986 with Liz Claiborne, followed by Claiborne for men (1989), Realities (1991) and Curve (1996), among others.